aicenter/FUP/lectures/lecture05.md

 0 0 0 0 0 0 0 ...
   ↑
 ```
-Additionally, the user can also provide data to a program via a list of
+Additionally, the user can also provide data to a program via a list of inputs
-inputs.
-The full list of operations can be found in the table below:
+(not the similarity to the Turing Machine).
+The full list of operations can be
+found in the table below:

 | Character  | Meaning                                                                      |
 | ---------- | ---------------------------------------------------------------------------- |